 Major in Social Studies, B.S. with Secondary Education Option

-Admission to the university does not guarantee admission to a major in the College of Education.
-Only students who have been accepted into the College of Education may take methods courses.
+Admission to the university does not guarantee admission to a major in the School of Education.
+Only students who have been accepted into the School of Education may take methods courses.

 Exit criteria: Candidates must show satisfactory progress in order to be recommended to teacher certification, including completion of all required coursework and credit hours, including student teaching; and successful completion of the appropriate Illinois State Board of Education Assessment of Professional Teaching.

 The School of Education is continuously redesigning its programs based on current research, state law and our conceptual framework.
 Students must be aware that there is the possibility that this redesign may alter some of the requirements currently stated here and your program could be subject to these changes.